rubcompling/latech2020/README.md

 At the top of the tree, a sentence node S is added, which also spans over non-annotated tokens like punctuation or fragments.
 In addition, intermediate pre-terminal nodes are inserted to ensure that each pre-terminal corresponds to exactly one terminal symbol as it would be the case with word forms and POS tags in a standard syntax tree.
 While for sentence brackets the bracket label (here: LK, C or VC) is repeated if necessary, for the other fields the artificial label OTH is introduced.
 Since originally most topological fields do not exhibit any internal structure, the insertion of intermediate nodes, as a side effect, reduces the amount of rules the parser has to learn, which could improve grammar coverage as observed by Becker and Frank (2002).

-## DTA Example
+### DTA Example

 Example sentence from the Early New High German theological text *Pia Desideria* by Philipp Jacob Spener from 1676 with topological field annotations:

 ![Complex DTA Example Sentence](/img/DTA_sent.png)

-*`So it is the question whether it would not be adequate at this time that - in absence of that meeting - Christian preachers themselves faithfully reflect on these important things and about what would be beneficial to the Church of God by writing to each other as well as through public printing, so that these thoughts become known to those who are concerned.'*
+*'So it is the question whether it would not be adequate at this time that - in absence of that meeting - Christian preachers themselves faithfully reflect on these important things and about what would be beneficial to the Church of God by writing to each other as well as through public printing, so that these thoughts become known to those who are concerned.'*

-## DTA Development over Time
+### DTA Development over Time

 Evaluation results for the different genres in the DTA sample over time: